SkiFire13/master-thesis/chapters/4-implementation.typ

       `vasy_720_390`, [720247], [390999], [yes], [82 ms], [no], [3.40 s],
     ),
     caption: [VLTS benchmark results]
-  )
+  ) <table-vlts-benchmarks>
 ]

-The various labelled transition systems have different sizes, and some have deadlocks and livelocks while others do not, which greately influences the results and makes the various results not directly comparable to one another.
+The various labelled transition systems reported in @table-vlts-benchmarks have different sizes, and some have deadlocks and livelocks while others do not, which greately influences the results and makes the various results not directly comparable to one another.
 We can for example see that checking for the absense of deadlocks when they are not present quickly becomes very slow, like in `vasy_52_318` where in particular we observed that even single iterations of the strategy iteration algorithm become quite slow.
 Checking for livelocks instead appears to be generally slower when the answer is negative, because in those cases it does not suffice to find the cycle with tau transitions but instead all the graph needs to be considered.

 In the `cwi_1_2` we observed the computation of play profiles for newly expanded vertices to be especially effective, allowing the valuation step to be performed only once.